 Using snapshots at earlier times during the growth of the bands gives the same picture, suggesting again that inertia is unimportant for the formation of the bands.

-To confirm this, we performed a linear simulation for $N^2/\Omega^2=1.24$ of Series 2, where all the non-linear terms $(\vel \cdot \vn )\vel$, $\vel \cdot \vn \Tpert$ and $\vel \cdot \vn \Cpert$ are switched off in equations~\eqref{eq:NS}-\eqref{eq:Cpert} in XSHELLS} (\ie calculating the growth or decay of perturbations from the static state): the mode $m=0$ grows and forms banded structures inside the tangent cylinder similar to those described in the non-linear calculations.
+To confirm this, we performed a linear simulation for $N^2/\Omega^2=1.24$ of Series 2, where \revisiontwo{the non-linear terms $(\vel \cdot \vn )\vel$, $\vel \cdot \vn \Tpert$ and $\vel \cdot \vn \Cpert$ are switched off in equations~\eqref{eq:NS}-\eqref{eq:Cpert} in XSHELLS} (\ie calculating the growth or decay of perturbations from the static state): the mode $m=0$ grows and forms banded structures inside the tangent cylinder similar to those described in the non-linear calculations.
 We therefore conclude that the bands corresponds to a linear mode of fingering convection, which is preferred when $N^2/\Omega^2\approx1$ for this density ratio.
 In the linear calculation, the bands do not drift in the latitudinal direction, suggesting that the drift observed in the full non-linear simulations arises from a non-linear mechanism.